TheraPeeps

 A pediatric occupational therapist specializes in working with infants and children who have special needs.
 These may include challenges such as traumatic brain injuries, cerebral palsy, ADHD, autism, feeding disorders, learning difficulties such as dysgraphia.
 A pediatric occupational therapist trained in a subspecialty of sensory processing looks at the whole child as an individual within their environment.
 This may be in their home, school, or community.
 They work to remediate skills that are impacting them in their everyday functioning.

-TheraPeeps provides occupational therapy to children and families throughout Mountain View, Los Altos, Palo Alto, Sunnyvale, Cupertino, Santa Clara and parts of San Jose.
+TheraPeeps provides occupational therapy to children and families throughout Mountain View, Los Altos, Palo Alto, Sunnyvale, Cupertino, Santa Clara, Saratoga, Los Gatos and parts of San Jose.
+We now travel to San Mateo and Foster City!!

 What We Provide